 The reasons for the rise of collaborative practice make a whole lot of sense.
 With divorce rates near fifty-percent and out-of-wedlock birth rates near forty-percent nationwide, family court dockets are often backed up.

 Who would also want to put the outcome of their divorce or family law matter in the hands of one judge if that could be avoided?
-Certainly it makes sense for many to at least try collaborative practice before litigating their case in court.
+Certainly, it makes sense for many to at least try collaborative practice before litigating their case in court.

 It is true as well that while many try mediation, resolving a divorce or family law dispute with one mediator is not necessarily easy.
 If folks can settle in mediation, that is certainly a positive.
 But with complex financial issues or disputes involving the children, settlement in mediation can often be easier said than done.
 That’s where the assistance of various professionals can be very helpful to parties who want to settle.

-This is why there is likely to be an increase in practice groups nationwide as more individuals learn and become aware about collaborative practice.
+This is why there is likely to be an increase in practice groups nationwide as more individuals learn and become aware of collaborative practice.
 Within a practice group, individuals who are going through a divorce or family law matter can get help from professionals with various backgrounds.
 The rise of collaborative practice groups is certainly a trend worth watching.

 If you are interested in a collaborative divorce, Stange Law Firm, PC can help.
 You can contact us at 855-805-0595.